 Monmouth Prohibition: 10 Years Later

 Monmouth, Oregon is my hometown.
 I haven't lived there since I finished high school, and I don't plan on ever living there again, but it's where I grew up.
 Back in 2002, a couple months after I left for college, the town voted to get rid of its most notable feature: its status as the last dry town on the West Coast.

-It was a controversial issue and it had been ever since 1859 when the town founders incorporated the town primarily so that they could get rid of a local shop owner who was selling whiskey out of his store.
-In 2012, ten years after Monmouth voted to allow beer and wine sales within its city limits, I was back in town.
+It was a controversial issue and it had been ever since 1859 when the town founders incorporated the town primarily so that they could get rid of one local shop owner who was selling whiskey out of his store.
+In 2012, ten years after Monmouth voted to allow beer and wine sales within its city limits, I was back in Monmouth.
 I wanted to know what had changed and what hadn't.
 I started talking with people.
 Then I talked with more people.

 I ended up producing two very different versions of the story: one is a short news piece and the other is a 20 minute radio documentary.
 I've also included below a few short 60-90 second pieces that didn't fit in either of those two versions of the story, but which add a little local flavor and speak to what it was like living in a dry Monmouth.

 Ten Years After Prohibition Vote, Little Changes In Monmouth, Oregon

 Towns build identities from the stories they tell about themselves.
-In Monmouth, Oregon, those stories were about the town’s most distinguishing feature: prohibition.
-Monmouth was the last dry town on the West Coast.
-Ten years ago, residents voted to change that.
+In Monmouth, Oregon, where I grew up, those stories were often about the town’s most unique feature: prohibition.
+Monmouth was the last dry town on the entire West Coast.
+In 2002, the year I moved away for college, residents voted for the first time to allow beer and wine sales.
+A decade later I went back to find out what had changed.